zyradyl-moe/archive.zyradyl.moe/about/index.md

  * [GPL][22] is just as bad, if not worse, than standard copyright.
  * [GPLv3][23] is the [single][24] [most][25] [terrifying][26] [thing][27]
    to ever happen to GNU, and that is [REALLY saying something][28].
- * "There are two ways of constructing a software design: One way is to make it so simple that there are obviously no deficiencies and the other way is to make it so complicated that there are no obvious deficiencies." ~ C.A.R.
+ * “There are two ways of constructing a software design: One way is to make it so simple that there are obviously no deficiencies and the other way is to make it so complicated that there are no obvious deficiencies.” ~ C.A.R.
    Hoare.
       - I believe [Object Oriented Code][29] is the latter.
 (OOPs..)
  * It is highly likely that the days of good code are over, because when given the choice between easy and terrible ([Java][30], [Python][31], [Ruby][32]) versus hard but stable ([LISP][33],[C][34],[Go][35]) the entire [computer science][36] world has embraced the first.
- * I don't believe that just because you have a 1TB Hard Drive that you can justify or allow a 16+ Gigabyte operating system.
+ * I don’t believe that just because you have a 1TB Hard Drive that you can justify or allow a 16+ Gigabyte operating system.
- * I don't believe just because you have CPU cycles you should waste them on abstraction compared to low level clean code.
+ * I don’t believe just because you have CPU cycles you should waste them on abstraction compared to low level clean code.
- * I don't believe that any program other than those handling data sets of over 512MB should EVER use 1GB or more of RAM.
+ * I don’t believe that any program other than those handling data sets of over 512MB should EVER use 1GB or more of RAM.
- * [SQL Databases][37] are so horrible that the designer will get into heaven simply because the devil doesn't have time to deal with that shit.
+ * [SQL Databases][37] are so horrible that the designer will get into heaven simply because the devil doesn’t have time to deal with that shit.
  * [Git][38] is the only sane version control software.

  **Last, but certainly not least:**

- * Just because everyone uses a software, a software is easy, you are mandated to use a software, or the software/protocol is old **does not mean you should live in a delusional world about how bad it is.** ([*I'm looking at you,*][40] [*SSH*][39].)
+ * Just because everyone uses a software, a software is easy, you are mandated to use a software, or the software/protocol is old **does not mean you should live in a delusional world about how bad it is.** ([*I’m looking at you,*][40] [*SSH*][39].)

-   > **"Zyradyl is a 72 year old male Bell Labs Employee trapped in the
+   > **“Zyradyl is a 72 year old male Bell Labs Employee trapped in the**
-   > wrong body."** - *Asaph*
+   > **wrong body.”** - *Asaph*

 [1]: https://en.wikipedia.org/wiki/SPARC "Wikipedia: SPARC"
 [2]: https://en.wikipedia.org/wiki/MIPS_instruction_set "Wikipedia: MIPS"